sanx/sanx-blog-source/_posts/2014-07-23-receiving-and-relaying-email-for-my-domains-to-free-webmail-accounts.md

 Conclusion
 ----

-This comes very handy for leveraging your ability to support multiple email addresses on the domains that you control while letting you not worry about setting up an actual client, and using existing free webmail accounts for receiving your email.
+This comes in very handy for leveraging your ability to support multiple email addresses on the domains that you control while letting you not worry about setting up an actual client, and using existing free webmail accounts for receiving your email.